Home Warranty Arbitration: Your Rights and How to File a Dispute

 5 Arbitrator Is Assigned The arbitration provider selects a neutral arbitrator based on location and expertise

-8 Receive the Decision A final, binding written award is issued — typically within 30 days of the hearing
+8 Receive the Decision A final, binding written award is issued, typically within 30 days of the hearing

-Typical Costs Involved
+Typical Costs Involved in 2026

 Pincher's Pro Tip